 Planning Your Long-Term Financial Needs

-According to results of a Charles Schwab survey, released June 4, 2009, nearly 40% of Americans are not savings for retirement and over 60% have not adjusted their retirement needs or investment strategy in the current downturn.
+According to results of a Charles Schwab survey, released June 4, 2009, nearly 40% of Americans are not saving for retirement and over 60% have not adjusted their retirement needs or investment strategy in the current downturn.

 Rather than simply accept the thought that you’ll just have to work past the typical retirement age, please consider the following suggestions: